Graham Land

 Graham Land is the portion of the Antarctic Peninsula that lies north of a line joining Cape Jeremy and Cape Agassiz.
 This description of Graham Land is consistent with the 1964 agreement between the British Antarctic Place-names Committee and the US Advisory Committee on Antarctic Names, in which the name "Antarctic Peninsula" was approved for the major peninsula of Antarctica, and the names Graham Land and Palmer Land for the northern and southern portions, respectively.
 The line dividing them is roughly 69 degrees south.

-Graham Land is named after Sir James R. G. Graham, First Lord of the Admiralty at the time of John Biscoe's exploration of the west side of Graham Land in 1832.
-It is claimed by Argentina (as part of Argentine Antarctica), Britain (as part of the British Antarctic Territory) and Chile (as part of the Chilean Antarctic Territory).
+Graham Land is claimed by Argentina (as part of Argentine Antarctica), Britain (as part of the British Antarctic Territory) and Chile (as part of the Chilean Antarctic Territory).

 Graham Land is the closest part of Antarctica to South America.
-Thus it is the usual destination for small ships taking paying visitors on Antarctic trips from South America.
+Thus, it is the usual destination for small ships taking paying visitors on Antarctic trips from South America.
 (Larger ships are not allowed to disembark passengers.)

-Until the discoveries of the British Graham Land Expedition of 1934-1937, it was generally supposed to be an archipelago rather than a peninsula.
 The mountains of Graham Land are the last range of the American Cordillera, the almost continuous sequence of mountain ranges forming the western "backbone" of North America, Central America, South America and the Antarctic Peninsula.

+Nomenclature

 Argentina calls the area Tierra de San Martín (Land of San Martin) and also calls the northern peninsula (Trinity Peninsula) Península Trinidad or Tierra de la Trinidad.
 Similarly, Chile calls the entire Antarctic Peninsula Tierra de O'Higgins (Land of O'Higgins).

+In English, Graham Land is named after Sir James R. G. Graham, First Lord of the Admiralty at the time of John Biscoe's exploration of the west side of Graham Land in 1832.

+History

+Graham Land's creation was volcanic and happened over 200 million years ago.
+However, volcanic activity eventually ceased, leaving behind ridges and mountains.
+Specific rocks dated on Graham Land are believed to be older than the land itself, dating to 486 million years in the past.

+Geochronology dates certain rocks to specific time periods.
+Granite in Graham Land, for example, has been dated to the Triassic period.
+Most of the outcrop, however, consists of igneous rock dating to the Mesozoic and Tertiary periods.
+Other rocks in Graham Land include adamellite, diorite, rhyolite, dacite, and rhyodacite.

+Until the discoveries of the British Graham Land Expedition of 1934-1937, it was generally believed to be an archipelago rather than a peninsula.
+In 1933, Graham Land was thought of to be a large island divided from mainland Antarctica by channels.
+It offered explorers and researchers many opportunities to study polar biology and geology.
+During the British Graham Land Expedition, researchers discovered fossil plants.